This Asian BBQ Chicken has a fun Asian flavor to it. I love using chicken thighs but you could use chicken breasts too.

 - Reserve a couple of spoonfuls of the marinade in a small bowl and place the rest, with the chicken, in a zip-lock bag.

-- Use the reserved marinade to baste the chicken with the last five minutes of cooking
+- You will use the reserved marinade to baste the chicken with the last five minutes of cooking

 - Refrigerate for a minimum of 4 hours, but overnight is best